Claims — March 17, 2026

 3. NIRPC / State Legislature / INDOT / IDNR Updates

-The Town was notified on April 21, 2023 that two of the five project applications were accepted into the draft 2024–2028 TIP.
+The Town was notified on April 21, 2023 that two of the five project applications were accepted into the draft 2024–2028 Transportation Improvement Program (TIP).
 The Town projects included in the TIP are:

 - 133rd Avenue Road Raise (Robin's Nest to Colfax Avenue): Programmed in FY26 for construction (PROTECT funds) at $454,504.00 federal funds and $113,626.00 local match.